-House hunting seems to me to be an inherently mobile activity but as yet all of the house hunting options we have require you to root yourself in front of the computer.Why the “new” homebuyer needs a new brokerageEvolution is key to serving the next generation of buyers READ MORE
+House hunting seems to me to be an inherently mobile activity but as yet all of the house hunting options we have require you to root yourself in front of the computer.How to launch your career in high-end real estateA leading agent shares you how can stand out from the crowd READ MORE

 Despite its hefty pricetag, the iPhone is going to take smartphones to the streets. lf the line waiting inside my Apple Store for an 8gig iPhone was any indication (retirees, big-haired women, suburban soccer moms, even kids!) this gadget is going to be in a lot of people’s pockets.

 While none of what it offers is new (my BlackJack can and did do more, with faster Internet speeds to boot), the iPhone just does it slicker.
 It does what Apple has always done, package up existing technologies and make them appealing and easy to use for the masses.

 Realtors are going to love this thing.
 But more importantly, the average Joe is going to love this thing.
 And for that reason more than any other, the iPhone could be what really kickstarts mobile real estate.